A network of regenerative practitioners, educators, and consultants.

 To achieve IEA accreditation, you must:

-1. Be a current member of the IEA
+1. Be a financial member of the IEA

 2. Follow and abide by the IEA Constitution and the Ethical and Professional Standards, detailed in the Handbook